n64-tools/n64-flashcart-menu-metadata/README.md

 * Folders are unlikely to not contain `description.txt` files and contents.
 * There is no new/current boxart available (yet) for PAL ROM's.

+## Releases
+Run the `generate_release.ps1` script.
+It currently only handles files called `description.txt`

+Files contained in the directory of `media-type/destination code` with a type of `E` will be moved to parent `unique code` directory to use them as a failback (rather than multiple duplicate files for each).

 ## Atributions